Constant-Q transform: Fast calculation

-The direct calculation of the constant-Q transform (either using naive DFT or slightly faster Goertzel algorithm) is slow when compared against the fast Fourier transform (FFT).
-However, the FFT can itself be employed, in conjunction with the use of a kernel, to perform the equivalent calculation but much faster.
-An approximate inverse to such an implementation was proposed in 2006; it works by going back to the DFT, and is only suitable for pitch instruments.
+The direct calculation of the constant-Q transform (either using naive discrete Fourier transform or slightly faster Goertzel algorithm) is slow when compared against the fast Fourier transform.
+However, the fast Fourier transform can itself be employed, in conjunction with the use of a kernel, to perform the equivalent calculation but much faster.
+An approximate inverse to such an implementation was proposed in 2006; it works by going back to the discrete Fourier transform, and is only suitable for pitch instruments.

-A development on this method with improved invertibility involves performing CQT (via FFT) octave-by-octave, using lowpass filtered and downsampled results for consecutively lower pitches.
+A development on this method with improved invertibility involves performing CQT (via fast Fourier transform) octave-by-octave, using lowpass filtered and downsampled results for consecutively lower pitches.
 Implementations of this method include the MATLAB implementation and LibROSA's Python implementation.
-LibROSA combines the subsampled method with the direct FFT method (which it dubs "pseudo-CQT") by having the latter process higher frequencies as a whole.
+LibROSA combines the subsampled method with the direct fast Fourier transform method (which it dubs "pseudo-CQT") by having the latter process higher frequencies as a whole.

-The sliding DFT can be used for faster calculation of constant-Q transform, since the sliding DFT does not have to be linear-frequency spacing and same window size per bin.
+The sliding discrete Fourier transform can be used for faster calculation of constant-Q transform, since the sliding discrete Fourier transform does not have to be linear-frequency spacing and same window size per bin.

-Alternatively, the constant-Q transform can be approximated by using multiple FFTs of different window sizes and/or sampling rate at different frequency ranges then stitch it together.
-This is called multiresolution STFT, however the window sizes for multiresolution FFTs are different per-octave, rather than per-bin.
+Alternatively, the constant-Q transform can be approximated by using multiple fast Fourier transforms of different window sizes and/or sampling rate at different frequency ranges then stitch it together.
+This is called multiresolution short-time Fourier transform, however the window sizes for multiresolution fast Fourier transforms are different per-octave, rather than per-bin.